kjh0523/rocky-linux-documentation/docs/guides/installation.md

 Select the language you want to use to perform the installation in this screen.
 For this guide, we select *English (United States)*.
 Then click the <kbd>Continue</kbd> button.

-## Installation Summary
+## 설치 요약

-The *Installation Summary* screen is an all-in-one area where you make the important decisions about the system to be installed.
+The *설치 요약* screen is an all-in-one area where you make the important decisions about the system to be installed.

 The screen is roughly divided into the following sections: